vmware/vic/doc/design/vic-machine/service.md

 ## Proposed changes to existing functionality

-### Support for authenticating via SAML or with a session key in `vic-machine`

-As expected, raw user credentials are not available to H5 client plugins.
-To perform operations on behalf of the authenticated user, `vic-machine` will need to support being invoked with information that is available to the client plugin, such as a SAML token or a session key.

-This may require changes to core `vic-machine` code and underlying code, such as `govmomi`.

 ### VCH creation spawns a custom task

 Currently, VCH creation consists of three main steps: